BMW New Six: Models

 The two initial models, introduced in 1968 and sold through 1977, were the 2.5 L 2500 and 2.8 L 2800.
-The airy design was roomier than BMW's existing range and appeared rather large, in spite of being no more than 1 cm longer than Mercedes' midrange sedans, which were generally considered to compete in a lower class than the new E3.
-They were large six-cylinder cars that handled well and impressed contemporary reviewers.
+The airy, large greenhouse design was roomier than BMW's existing range and appeared rather large overall, in spite of being no more than 1 cm longer than Mercedes' midrange sedans, which were generally considered to compete in a lower class than the new E3.
+They were large six-cylinder cars with fully independent suspension and four wheel disc brakes that handled well and impressed contemporary reviewers.
 Road & Track called the later Bavaria "delightful" and "superb", concluding that it was "one of the world's best buys".
 Aside from the larger engine, the 2800 also had bigger tyres and a somewhat sportier suspension, as well as various creature comforts such as a heated rear window, a full tool set, Boge Nivomat self-levelling rear suspension, and a smattering more external chrome.

-The big-bore, dual-carbureted 3.0 S was introduced in 1971, being a more powerful and expensive model than the 2800; a fuel-injected version was also made.
+The dual-carbureted 3-litre 3.0 S was introduced in 1971, being a more powerful and expensive model than the 2800; a fuel-injected version was also made.
 Also produced were long-wheelbase L models (3.0L, 3.3Li, etc.), whose sharp handling was a stark contrast to the large Mercedes-Benz models of the time.
 Langley Motors in Thames Ditton UK also produced an estate (tourer) version.
-With a fully independent suspension along with four wheel disc brakes, the E3 was well ahead of its time in the early 1970s.
 Surprisingly, considering their respective marketing profiles, the 3.0 Si sedan was faster than the 3.0 coupé; which was a heavier car by 50 kg, with the same drivetrain.